 We recognize compensation expense for all share-based awards based on the grant-date estimated fair values, net of an estimated forfeiture rate.
-We use the Black-Scholes option pricing model to determine the estimated fair value for certain awards.
 NXP's grants through the incentive plan are equity settled.
 Share-based compensation cost for restricted share units ("RSU"s) with time-based vesting is measured based on the closing fair market value of our common stock on the date of the grant, reduced by the present value of the estimated expected future dividends, and then multiplied by the number of RSUs granted.
 Share-based compensation cost for performance-based share units ("PSU"s) granted with performance or market conditions is measured using a Monte-Carlo simulation model on the date of grant.